Principles of operator algebras: 1a. Linear maps

+with the linearity at left being the standard mathematical convention.
+More specifically, we will be interested in the mathematics of the linear operators $T:H\to H$. \end{fact}

-In the finite dimensional case, $H=\mathbb C^N$, the linear operators $T:H\to H$ correspond to the square matrices $A\in M_N(\mathbb C)$.
+The point now, that you surely know about, is that the above operators $T:H\to H$ correspond to the square matrices $A\in M_N(\mathbb C)$.
 Thus, as a preliminary to what we want to do in this book, we need a good knowledge of linear algebra over $\mathbb C$.

-You probably know that, having read a linear algebra book, but always good to recall this.
-Let us start with:
+You probably know well linear algebra, but always good to recall this, and this will be the purpose of the present chapter.
+Let us start with the very basics: